-Patrick Graeme is a wanderer on many paths of magic, healing, and warriorship.
+Patrick Graeme is a wanderer on many paths of magic, ecology, healing, and warriorship.
 Patrick’s first exposure to magic and paganism was through the Feri tradition with a strong emphasis on “Celtic” spirituality, though he has delved into numerous other practices such as Taoism, Thelemic Hermeticism, Anthroposophy, and the Sacred Firecircle.
 Through all of it however, the Morrígan has loomed over his shoulder, ever since his first awareness of Celtic spirituality and history.
-This relationship was formalized via the Coru in the winter/spring of 2014.
-Serving in the Coru has been a deeply transformative process, providing Patrick with an outlet for his Celtic leanings unparalleled by anything else.
-Patrick currently serves as the Chief of the Coru Cathubodua Priesthood.
+Serving in the Coru has been a deeply transformative process.
+Patrick served as the Communications Chieftain from 2016-2019, and as the Chief of the Coru from 2019-2022.
+Professionally, Patrick is an ecologist, currently working to restore oaks on the Central Coast of California as well as delving into woodworking.
+His website is www.sylvanartsrevival.com.

 Morpheus Ravenna is a spiritual worker, artist, and writer.
-An initiate of the Anderson-Feri tradition of Witchcraft, she has studied and practiced devotional polytheism and the magical arts for over twenty five years.
-Her primary spiritual practice is her devotion and dedication to the Morrígan within the framework of Celtic heroic spirituality.
-She co-founded the Coru Cathubodua and is the author of The Book of the Great Queen: The Many Faces of the Morrígan from Ancient Legends to Modern Devotions, her writing can be found on her personal blog, The Shieldmaiden.
-She also practices medieval armored combat and is very fond of spears.
-She can be reached through her website at bansheearts.com.
+An initiate of the Anderson-Feri tradition of Witchcraft, sí has studied and practiced devotional polytheism and the magical arts for over twenty five years.
+Hir primary spiritual practice is hir devotion and dedication to the Morrígan within the framework of Celtic heroic spirituality.
+Sí co-founded the Coru Cathubodua Priesthood and has served as both Chief of the Order and as Lore Cheiftain.
+Sí is the author of The Book of the Great Queen: The Many Faces of the Morrígan from Ancient Legends to Modern Devotions.
+Hir writing can be found on hir personal blog, The Shieldmaiden.
+Sí also practices medieval armored combat and is very fond of spears.
+Sí can be reached through hir website at bansheearts.com.

 Vyviane Armstrong was inducted as a hearth member at the Gathering of The Morrigan’s Hearth at Lughnasadh 2018.
 She is the first away member of Coru.
 Vyviane has been a devotional polytheist for all of her adult life with strong connections to Welsh and Irish Gods and Other Crowd.
 She met the Great Queen either when she was five and a child’s spell game went wrong or later in 2011 when she dived head first into a cave she found along her route while driving around Ireland.
 That cave happened to be Oweynagat and it happened to be the Morrigan’s cave.
 It started a beautiful relationship with this complex Goddess.
 Vyviane has a growing relationship with Morrigan primarily through Her faces of The Badb and Cathubodua.
 She is also a proud member of The Cauldron of the Celts.
 Her practice with the Gods includes a life long service in activism, holding a vocational relationship to Her Gods and their lands through her business Land, Sea, Sky Travel, and ongoing work with animal and plant allies.
 Vyviane lives with her family, cats and guinea pigs on a small plot of land in Snellville, Georgia, where she does arts and crafts, cooks, and reads in her spare time.

 Joe, aka Wolf, was inducted into the Hearth in February of 2019.
 He’s been a devotional polytheist and witch as long as he can remember, having bonds with the Otherworld Fae and Irish, Welsh, and Egyptian gods.
-Joe is also a second degree initiate in the Chthonian Tradition.
 Part of his connection to the land and spirits is shown through his photography at Wolf Mercury Photography.
 He thinks donuts and lamb are possibly the greatest things to eat, that Sting is the best musician, and is slightly obsessed with the King Arthur legend and Iron Man.

 Julie grew up on a ranch in the south of France where she was immersed early in Celtic culture via family ties in Brittany.
 She only came to paganism after moving to the US, first through Reclaiming, until she encountered the Morrigan 4 years ago.
 She has been a Celtic polytheist and a devotee of the Great Queen since then.
 She is a passionate of horses, corvids and pretty much all living things and practices martial arts in her little spare time.
 Former biologist, she is now a homemaker in Idaho where she raises tiny humans and nurture her hearth for family, friends and community.

 Izzy is an Energetic Safety and Trauma Specialist.
-She’s been practicing Earth-based spirituality for more than 20 years.
-Her first experiences of the Morrigan came shortly after she began a program of recovery and she has been devoted to the Morrigan since that time.
-Izzy believes that her work with trauma and addiction recovery is supported by her devotional practice to the Morrigan and she has dedicated her work in offering to the Goddess.
+He’s been practicing Earth-based spirituality for more than 20 years.
+His first experiences of the Morrigan came shortly after he began a program of recovery and he has been devoted to the Morrigan since that time.
+Izzy believes that his work with trauma and addiction recovery is supported by his devotional practice to the Morrigan and he has dedicated his work in offering to the Goddess.

 TJ is a true jack-of-all-trades, with a broad set of skills ranging from silversmithing to leatherworking to carpentry to machining and fabrication.
 His path to devotional polytheism began with a little book on alchemy tucked into a disused shelf of his high school library, which served as a catalyst for studying esoteric texts and magical traditions.
 As he continued his academic theological studies, he built his personal practices to involve devotional craft through his connections with the Gods of Skill, all of which has been built on a foundation of service to The Morrígan.
 He lives in Oakland, and when not engaged in professional craft he is equally likely to be reading sci-fi/fantasy books or picking up *another* new artistic skill.